mavlink/mavlink-devguide/en/mavgen_python/README.md

 The library implements almost all of the expected behaviour for you.
 All you need to do is provide a secret key and initial timestamp, and (optionally) set whether or not outgoing messages should be signed, a link id, and a callback for determining which unsigned messages (if any) will be accepted.

-The way that you do this depends on whether you're using **mavutil** to manage the connection or using a `MAVLink` object directly.
+The way you do this depends on whether you're using **mavutil** to manage the connection or using a `MAVLink` object directly.

 > **Note** While not covered in this topic, you should also write code to:
 > * Save and load the key and last-timestamp from permanent storage